“Who’s gonna get the ‘Turkey Bowl MVP’ this year?”

 On the menu that day was Turkey Breast with Gravy, Cornbread Sage Dressing, Stir-Fried Garlic Green Beans (I make these ALL the time, it’s my favorite way to serve green beans.
 I’ve posted the recipe and a video for making the green beans!)….

 Brussels Sprouts Gratin (personally not a fan of brussels sprouts), Baked Potato Casserole (a classic from my family), Strawberry Jello Salad (Rinne has to make this every year)….

 and don’t forget Dessert: Ginger Pumpkin Tart and Raspberry White Chocolate Cookies (another fave of mine that I make year-round) YUMMY!

-You can click on the names for links to the original recipes from Claire Robinson. (and if those links to her recipes ever break, you can just contact us and we’ll email you a copy) I’ll have to share my cookie, green bean and potato casserole recipes another day.
+I’ll have to share my cookie and potato casserole recipes another day.
 The Jello Salad is one that Rinne loves to make every year and she got the recipe from her Great Nanny (my father-in-law’s mother.)
 That day I think we used strawberry-flavored Jello instead of the orange.
 I’ve eaten variations of this salad with my family over the years.
 It’s a sweet addition to the meal and almost eats like a dessert.
 We’re happy to share it with you today.